SlawCzech/url_shortener/README.md

 ```bash
   http://0.0.0.0:8000/api/schema/swagger-ui/
 ```

+Use Postman with predefined collections:
+- load Postman collections from `./api/postman_collection/*.postman_collection.json`

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your ./envs/api.env file